vikingdata/articles/linux/vm/Multiple_linux_VirtualBox.md

 4. [Future](#f)

-Purpose is to install multiple Linux installations under VirtualBox.
+Purpose is to install multiple Linux installations under VirtualBox under Windows.
 Why multiple?
-If you need clusters of servers, like MySQL Replication, MySQL Cluster, Cassandra, etc. Also, Cygwin will be used on the host server to connect to the vb servers.
+If you need clusters of servers, like
+MySQL Replication, MySQL Cluster, Cassandra, etc. Also, Cygwin will be used on the host server to connect to the vb servers.

 * * *